On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

 This also suggests differences in their potential arithmetic applications.
 The moduli spaces of shtukas are well-suited to prove the automorphic-to-Galois direction of the Langlands correspondence because each automorphic form, and its associated Langlands parameter, appears in their cohomology.
 Of course this is exactly why Drinfeld~\cite{Drinfeld:elliptic-II} introduced them and how L.~Lafforgue~\cite{Lafforgue:chtoucas} and V.~Lafforgue~\cite{Lafforgue:reductifs-chtoucas} used them, and it seems likely that researchers will continue to deduce information about the Langlands correspondence from study of these moduli spaces in the future.
 But $\Bun_G$ is not well-suited for this purpose, as with the number of automorphic forms going to infinity as $q^n \to \infty$, it is harder to pick out a single one.
 Though an analogue of the automorphic-to-Galois direction of the Langlands correspondence is part of the geometric Langlands program over the complex numbers, it is not clear what, if any, the finite field analogue might be.

 On the other hand, $\Bun_G$ does seem well-suited to answer asymptotic questions about how analytic quantities, such as averages of Hecke operators, behave when $q^n \to \infty$, as we demonstrate in the present paper.
-The Ramanujan conjecture seems to lie in the intersection of these two domains -- it can be attacked using Langlands parameters, but also can be viewed as a question of the $q^n \to \infty$ limit.
-Thus there is potential to use both approaches to prove new cases of the Ramanujan conjecture.
+The Ramanujan bound and Arthur's conjectures seem to lie in the intersection of these two domains --- it can be attacked using Langlands parameters, but also can be viewed as a question of the $q^n \to \infty$ limit.
+Thus there is potential to use both approaches to prove new cases of Arthur's conjectures.